joey-bednar/dotfiles/README.md

 source ./onehalf/gnome-terminal/onehalfdark.sh
 ```

-Open Neovim `nvim` and type `:PlugInstall` to install plugins from init.vim.
+Open Neovim `nvim` and type `:PlugInstall` to install plugins from init.lua.
 Type `q` to close the install window and `:q!` to exit to the terminal.

 Delete the cloned folder:
 ```